 Arrive Houston 10.30

 On arrival in Houston transfer to the hotel.

 Houston International Airport

-After breakfast we transfer to the airport for our flight to Managua.
+After breakfast transfer to the airport for the flight to Managua.

 Nicaragua’s landscape of lakes and volcanoes, lush rainforests and deserted beaches is a nature lover’s paradise.
 With 76 protected areas covering more than 20% of its landmass, it makes its neighbour, Costa Rica, look almost ordinary.
 Indeed, the country contains the largest area of primary rainforest north of the Amazon and is home to 7% of the world’s biodiversity, including many endangered species such as howler, white-faced and spider monkeys.
 Jaguars and crocodiles are plentiful, as are a multitude of birds, butterflies and orchids.
 Moreover, the negative image of this captivating country is totally undeserved.
 Peaceful for sixteen years, with three successive democratically elected governments, it is now one of the safest countries in Central America.
 In 2016, Nicaragua recorded a 20% growth in tourism and this is now the country’s largest industry.
 On arrival in Managua we drive 40kms to our hotel in Granada.